New Updates

 How absurd is it to think that I can impress God?

 Furthermore, a completely different thing happens when I come into God's presence.
 He is not at all impressed by my "devoutness in prayer".
 The truth is that when I come into God's presence, I am changed.
 I am impressed.
 No!
 I am astonished by Him! "...In Your presence is fullness of joy; In Your right hand there are pleasures forevermore."
-Psalm 16:11
+Psalm 16:11are pleasures forevermore. there

-Being at His throne of grace, praying to a God who should never have loved me - according to my own faulty standards of how to earn favor with others - transforms me.
+Being at His throne of grace, praying to a God who should never have loved me (according to my own faulty standards of how to earn favor with others) yes, being at His gracious throne transforms me.
 He turns my gloom into rejoicing.
 He turns me from my self-focus to His sovereign and gracious purposes.
 He forgives my sin, again.
-I become aware once more of His glorious and eternal grace for my messy soul.
+I become aware once more of His glorious and eternal grace for my messy heart.
 I am reminded of God's love for me which fuels my adoration for my Savior.

-What absurdity it is then to think that I can impress God?
+How absurd is it then to think that I can impress God?
 To think that I can gain His favor by "behaving" a certain way!
 How silly to think that I could be in league with the sinless Savior.
 I am actually, without realizing it, trying to prove to God that I am more transcendent than my Savior.

 God hears me because I love Jesus